TRISTAN-ORF/RiboTIE/README.md

 Note that scripts can take up to multiple hours, and require to be run from a terminal that will be active for that amount of time. `tmux` software can be used to detach from a terminal running a script without terminating it.

-**In order to successfully perform the computations listed within the script files, it is important to run the scripts from within the `scripts/setup/` folder.**
+**Note**: In order to successfully perform the computations listed within the script files, it is important to run the scripts from within the `scripts/setup/` folder.**

 ### Software requirements